 Make sure iOS restrictions aren’t preventing you

 You or another user of the device may have set iOS restrictions to keep the Camera or FaceTime app from being used on the device.
-You can check to make sure this isn’t the case by going to Settings > General > Restrictions and looking for both the FaceTime and Camera options.
+You can check to make sure this isn’t the case by going to Settings > Screen Time > Content & Privacy Restrictions > Allowed Apps and looking for both the FaceTime and Camera options.

 Are you calling the right number or address?